-- ▶ a Guide for the development of language education policies in Europe from linguistic diversity to plurilingual education; - policy guidelines and resources for the linguistic integration of adult migrants; - guidelines for intercultural education and an Autobiography of Intercultural Encounters; - the framework of competences for democratic culture.
+- Policy guidelines and resources for the linguistic integration of adult migrants; - Guidelines for Intercultural Education and an Autobiography of Intercultural Encounters

-Since its launch, the CEFR, together with its related instrument for learners, the European Language Portfolio (ELP), has been a central feature of the Council of Europe's intergovernmental programmes in the field of education, including their initiatives to promote the right to quality education for all.
+Competences for Democratic Culture: Living together as equals in culturally diverse democratic societies (2016).Since its launch, the CEFR, together with its related instrument for learners, the European Language Portfolio (ELP), has been a central feature of the Council of Europe's intergovernmental programmes in the field of education, including their initiatives to promote the right to quality education for all.
 The development of language competences is essential for social inclusion, mutual understanding and professional development.
 The CEFR has contributed to the implementation of the Council of Europe's language education principles, including the promotion of reflective learning and learner autonomy.

-A comprehensive set of resources has been developed around the CEFR since its publication in order to support implementation and, like the CEFR itself, is presented on the Council's CEFR website.
+A comprehensive set of resources has been developed around the CEFR since its publication in order to support implementation and, like the CEFR itself, is presented on the Council's CEFR website and the ECML's thematic area website for CEFR and ELP.
 However, regardless of all the support material provided, the Council of Europe has frequently received requests to continue to develop aspects of the CEFR, particularly the illustrative descriptors of second/foreign language proficiency.
 Requests have been made to complement the original illustrative scales with descriptors for mediation, reactions to literature and online interaction, to produce versions for young learners and for sign languages, as well as to develop more detailed coverage in the descriptors for A1 and the C levels.
 Much work done by other institutions and professional bodies since the publication of the CEFR has confirmed the validity of the initial research conducted in a Swiss National Science Research project by Brian North and Günther Schneider.
-To respond to the requests received and in keeping with the open, dynamic character of the CEFR, the Education Policy Division (Language Policy Programme) therefore resolved to build on the widespread adoption and use of the

-CEFR to produce an extended version of the illustrative descriptors that complements the original ones contained in the body of the CEFR text.
+To respond to the requests received and in keeping with the open, dynamic character of the CEFR, the Education Policy Division (Language Policy Programme) therefore resolved to build on the widespread adoption and use of the CEFR to produce an extended version of the illustrative descriptors that complements the original ones contained in the body of the CEFR text.
 For this purpose, validated and calibrated descriptors were generously offered to the Council of Europe by a number of institutions in the field of language education.

 However, for mediation, an important concept introduced in the CEFR which has assumed even greater importance with the increasing linguistic and cultural diversity of our societies, no validated and calibrated descriptors existed.
 The development of descriptors for mediation was, therefore, the longest and most complex part of the project that led to the production of this CEFR Companion Volume.
 Descriptor scales are provided for mediating a text, for mediating concepts, for mediating communication, as well as for the related mediation strategies and plurilingual/pluricultural competences.
-In addition, illustrative descriptor scales specifically for sign languages are provided, again informed by a Swiss National Science Research project1.
-Links to variants of the original CEFR illustrative descriptors scales produced for sign language in the PROSIGN project of the Council of Europe's European Centre for Modern Languages are also provided.
+In addition, illustrative descriptor scales specifically for sign languages are provided, again informed by a Swiss National Science Research project2.
+Links to variants of the original CEFR illustrative descriptors scales produced for sign language in the PROSIEN project of the Council of Europe's European Centre for Modern Languages (ECML) are also provided.